LeeHowes/CPP/paper_framework_sources/p2203_bulk_schedule.md

 There is also an argument for needing a separate forward progress query representing the `set_value` call, in addition to the bulk `set_next` calls.
 Both propagating through a receiver chain via `tag_invoke` forwarding.
 If `set_value` is to be called on the last completing task, and we know that the next algorithm constructed a receiver that is safe to call in a `par_unseq` agent, then the prior agent is safe to call it from its last completing `par_unseq` agent.
 If not, then the executor has to setup a `par` agent to make that call from, because that is the most general method for chaining work across different contexts.
 However, this is a bigger problem to solve.
 If we want to implement nested parallelism, or to call any parallel algorithm, synchronous or asynchronous, from within a parallel algorithm then we need to understand the forward progress requiements that call places.
+For that matter, if we call any uncontrolled code from within a parallel algorithm, the same applies.

 Another future use case reason for doing it this way is the potential for compiler help.
 Imagine something like: